 3. Fire Protection

-Example a: NRC inspectors identified approximately 30 cubic feet accumulation of leftover packaging materials and other combustibles in a radiological shipping/storage facility.
+Example 3a: NRC inspectors identified approximately 30 cubic feet accumulation of leftover packaging materials and other combustibles in a radiological shipping/storage facility.
 The building procedures limited combustible trash to about five cubic feet due to the building having not having a fire sprinkler system.

 The violation: The license application requires the licensee to follow procedures.
 The licensee failed to follow building procedures that limit combustible trash to five cubic feet.